 What we do with donations to the Leg Ulcer Charity

 As a new charity, all of the time and effort to set up it up has been given by the founder and Board of Directors for free meaning that no donated money has gone on Administration to date.

-We hope donations and fundraising will bringing money into the Leg Ulcer Charity and have set out clear priorities of where any donations and funds will be directed:
+We hope donations and fundraising will bring money into the charity and have set out clear priorities of where any donations and funds will be directed:

 1 – Empowerment